 The three purposes of Mensa, according to the organization’s constitution, are:

-American Mensa has its own qualification exam that doesn’t give a score equivalent to the scores used by the other Mensa chapters.
+American Mensa, often referred to as US Mensa, has its own qualification exam that doesn’t give a score equivalent to the scores used by the other Mensa chapters.
 Every qualifying intelligence test for Mensa must be taken in person; there are no online tests that the organization accepts.

-To be admitted to Mensa, one must submit an intelligence test score.
-This can be done either by taking the Mensa exam or by submitting an exam score on another test that meets the organization’s guidelines.
+Many people visit this site wondering how to become a member of Mensa.
+The answer is that to be admitted to Mensa, one must submit an intelligence test score.
+This can be done either by taking the Mensa admission test or by submitting an exam score on another test that meets the organization’s guidelines.